rkgudboy/nodemysqlconnector/README.md

 nodemysqlconnector
 ==================

-A project to check status of InnoDB plugin in MySQL though NodeJS
+A project to check status of InnoDB plugin in MySQL through NodeJS
 -----------------------------------------------------------------

 Please follow following steps to run this project: